Halfway Houses Primary School

 Almost all of our children stay at school during the lunchtime.
 The children may opt to have a school meal or bring a packed lunch or go home for lunch.
 They can change from school dinners to packed lunch (or visa versa) on a daily basis as long as meals are ordered in advance.
 Meals should be paid for online using the School Gateway - please see our School Gateway page for further details.
 The kitchen staff work hard to provide a varied, tempting and nutritious range of meals, which are enjoyed by the children and fully met the new expectations for healthy eating.

-School meals cost £2.20 per day/£11.00 per week from September 2013.
-From 3rd September 2014 Infant School Children (Years R, 1 and 2) will receive a free school meal due to the Governments new initiative 'Universal Infant Free School Meals'
+School meals cost £2.30 per day/£11.50 per week, Infant School Children (Years R, 1 and 2) will receive a free school meal due to the Governments new initiative 'Universal Infant Free School Meals'

 Children are supervised during the lunch break by a team of meals supervisors: the Headteacher, the Deputy Headteacher, the Assistant Head or another member of staff are always on duty at lunchtime.
 The school reserves the right to require children to take their meals at home each day if their behaviour at lunchtime continuously fails to meet the expected school standards.